lixiannn/secure_code_review/README.md

 - **Session fixation**: Set someone else's session ID to a predefined value and impersonating them using that known value

-- **Session elevation**: this vulnerabilitiy occurs when the importance of a session has changed (e.g. after user logs in), but the session ID remains the same
+- **Session elevation**: this vulnerability occurs when the importance of a session has changed (e.g. after user logs in), but the session ID remains the same

 </details>